IMF agrees $14-18 billion bailout for Ukraine

 Ukraine’s debt insurance costs fell sharply after the deal was announced, hitting two-month lows in the five-year credit default swap market.

-IMF mission chief Nikolay Gueorguiev said another important step was to pass a law on public procurement aimed at restraining corruption in the state sector and reducing state budget expenditure.
+IMF mission chief Nikolay Gueorguiev outlining the proposed package said another important step was to pass a law on public procurement aimed at restraining corruption in the state sector and reducing state budget expenditure.

-Yatseniuk, who has dubbed his government a “suicide” government because of the unpopular measures it will have to take to right the corruption-ridden economy after years of mismanagement, urged parliament to approve the measures.
+Prime Minister Arseny Yatseniuk, who has dubbed his government a ‘suicide’ government because of the unpopular measures it will have to take to right the corruption-ridden economy after years of mismanagement, urged parliament to approve the measures outlined in the package.

 “Ukraine is on the edge of economic and financial bankruptcy,” he said, warning that the price Ukraine will pay for Russian gas supplies was expected to rise by nearly 80 percent from April to $480 per 1,000 cubic meters.